zhaqenl/zhaqenl.github.io/en/src/clon.md

 ```

-As I’ve mentioned to earlier, even with code abstractions, the block of code still ends up clunky
+As I’ve mentioned earlier, even with code abstractions, the block of code still ends up clunky with
-with all the extra tests, and the _coming-up-with_ of all the possible cases.
+all the extra tests, and the _coming-up-with_ of all the possible cases.

 <a name="afternotes"></a> Afternotes